dwdii/GarudaUtil/README.md

 ### Parameters

 Support for parameters has been added.
 Refer to the Phoenix documentation for details on usage.
-Basically, the question mark (?) and positional (:1) notations are supported as in the following:
+Basically, the question mark (?) and positional (:1) notations are supported:

 ```
 UPSERT INTO GARUDATEST (ID, AircraftIcaoNumber) VALUES (NEXT VALUE FOR garuda.testsequence, :1)
 ```

-Initial testing has been successful for string parameters, but integer parameters produce a ProtoBuf error.
-It is unclear if this is an issue with the underlying ProtoBuf API (the version we are using is an alpha release), a Phoenix Client issue, or a bug in Garuda.Data.
+The following data types have been tested successfully:

+* string
+* int
+* long
+* float